thephpleague/csv/docs/9.0/upgrading.md

 ### Optional callable arguments are removed

-The following methods no longer accept an optional callable as argument because they return a iterable object.
+The following methods no longer accept an optional callable as argument because they return an iterable object.

 - `Reader::fetchColumn`
 - `Reader::fetchPairs`